Richar-p/buy-sell/README.md

 # Buy&Sell

+This project was made when i was junior.
+It was a technical test for a company.
+The full documentation are in french, and all the code are (really) outdated.

+____
 Ce projet a été réalisé dans le but de démontrer mes compétences techniques, mises en pratique sur le framework RubyOnRails.

 Le sujet de projet était le suivant : "Réaliser un clone du site 'Leboncoin.fr'"